 Reducing chemicals in urban private gardens to promote biodiversity, health and ecosystem services

-The problem is that many private, urban garden spaces today also contain various different toxic chemicals and pesticides used by the garden owners for different purposes.
-These chemicals can affect both the natural species that live in the garden as well as the health of garden owners themselves, but there is currently very little information about the risks and the short- and long-term consequences of this exposure.
+However, many gardens contain a variety of toxic chemicals and pesticides used by garden owners and residents of urban areas, for different purposes.
+These chemicals can affect both the natural species that live in the garden and the health of garden owners themselves, but there is currently very little information about the risks and the short- and long-term consequences of this exposure.

 The overall purpose of this interdisciplinary research project is to increase our knowledge of the risks and effects of the use of chemicals in urban garden environments for wild species and humans.
 In addition, the project wants to identify which chemicals are used today and affect these environments.
 We are also interested in garden owners’ knowledge of and attitudes to chemicals.
 We will actively communicate the results to national and regional stakeholders, garden owners and society.

 Researchers from different parts of Lund University and the Swedish University of Agricultural Sciences work together to answer questions relevant to the project's goals and purpose.The primary study area is the municipality of Lund, where both private gardens and colony areas are investigated.
 The municipality of Lund is also an active partner throughout the project.
 Study organisms include, for example, hedgehogs, isopods, pollinating insects, soil insects, worms and bird.
 The project group uses various analytical techniques that include molecular biology, bioinformatics, analytical chemistry, metabolomics, and synchrotron light (MAXIV).

 The links below go to personal pages on the CEC website and to Lund University's research portal.

 - Charlotta Turner in Lund university's research portal (Chemistry)